 Regulations

-GDPR (children's data provisions, enhanced consent requirements), UK GDPR, UK Age Appropriate Design Code, CCPA/CPRA (children's data provisions), EU AI Act (high-risk AI in education), FERPA (US), and education-specific data protection requirements across jurisdictions.
+GDPR (children’s data provisions, enhanced consent requirements), UK GDPR, UK Age Appropriate Design Code, CCPA/CPRA and other US state privacy laws (Virginia, Colorado, Texas, and more, including their children’s data provisions), EU AI Act (high-risk AI in education), FERPA (US), and education-specific data protection requirements across 30+ jurisdictions worldwide.
+These rules apply wherever your company is based, to any company serving people in the EU or UK, not only European companies.

 Investment